optivem/summarize-system-stage-action/README.md

 ### success-artifact-ids

-This input supports multiple formats for maximum flexibility:
+This input accepts **JSON arrays only** for consistency and reliability:

-1. **JSON Array (Recommended)**: `'["artifact1", "artifact2", "artifact3"]'`
+**JSON Array Format** (Required): `'["artifact1", "artifact2", "artifact3"]'`
-   - Best for programmatic generation
-   - Handles complex URLs and special characters safely
+- Safe handling of complex URLs and special characters
-   - Formats as a bulleted list in the summary
+- Formats as a clean bulleted list in the summary

-2. **Comma-delimited (Legacy)**: `'artifact1, artifact2, artifact3'`
-   - Backward compatible with existing workflows
-   - Automatically converted to bulleted list format

-3. **Single Artifact**: `'single-artifact'`
-   - For workflows with only one artifact
+- Single artifacts must also use array format: `'["single-artifact"]'`

 ## Examples